 Reclaiming the Nations

-This post was originally authored and published on Facebook by John Daniels.
-It brings much clarity to the mysteries of Pentecost by considering details often overlooked, misunderstood, or unfortunately, misinterpreted.
+Note: This post was originally shared on Facebook by John Daniels.
 I may not personally agree 100% with everything Mr. Daniels writes, but the main focus of this article is both eye-opening and faith-building.
 This can help us understand how the biblical narrative contained in the Old and New Testaments creates a complete and glorious story of God's plan for mankind.
-I pray this blesses you as it has me as we dig a little deeper into God's purpose for Pentecost.
+I pray this blesses you as it has me, as we dig a little deeper into God's purpose for Pentecost.

 The biblical narrative does not unfold randomly—it is a carefully structured drama of rebellion, judgment, and redemption.
 One of the clearest examples of this pattern occurs between two seemingly distant events: the judgment at the Tower of Babel in Genesis 11 and the outpouring of the Holy Spirit at Pentecost in Acts 2.
 While Babel marked the disinheritance and scattering of the nations due to collective rebellion, Pentecost served as a supernatural reversal of that judgment and the formal beginning of Yahweh's mission to reclaim the nations under the rule of His Son, Jesus the Messiah.